dchambers/dchambers.github.io/_posts/articles/2014-11-3-driving-multiple-monitors-on-an-optimus-laptop.md

                        (emerg = +135.0°C, hyst =  +5.0°C)
 ```

-Fortunately, about ~8 seconds after closing the `glxgears` program the 'nouveau-pci-0100' reverts to showing _N/A_, as it's switched itself off again.
+Fortunately, about 8 seconds after closing the `glxgears` program the 'nouveau-pci-0100' reverts to showing _N/A_, as it's switched itself off again.
 This ability to [automatically power the GPU down](http://www.phoronix.com/scan.php?page=news_item&px=MTQ0ODM) when unused was added in Linux 3.12, with Nouveau driver support being added in 3.13, which is why that version of the kernel is preferable, in addition to RandR 1.4 kernel and driver support.

 So, even though the Nouveau driver doesn't currently support dynamic power management, it will usually be switched off anyway, leaving your battery untouched.
 When you need it though, it's still there for you.

-This is already more than adequate for my needs, but it's good to know that experimental support for [dynamic power management in Nouveau](http://www.phoronix.com/scan.php?page=article&item=nouveau_try_linux316&num=1) landed in Kernel 3.16, and while it's not ready for mainstream use, progress is being made.
+This will already be more than adequate for most people's needs, but it's good to know that experimental support for [dynamic power management in Nouveau](http://www.phoronix.com/scan.php?page=article&item=nouveau_try_linux316&num=1) landed in Kernel 3.16, and while it's not ready for mainstream use, progress is still being made.

-Even before we attempt to use multiple monitors, I'm already seeing negative consequences to having both GPUs enabled though; I get a System Error dialog immediately after logging in, followed by another one about a minute later, and experience some reliability problems when docking and undocking.

 ### Multiple Monitor Usage

-To allow all four displays to be accessed, try running this command (_in Ubuntu 14.04 it seems to have been run automatically_):
+To allow all four displays to be accessed, try running this command (_it may well have been run for you automatically_):

 ``` bash
 xrandr --setprovideroutputsource Intel nouveau xrandr --auto
 ```

-Because we are using RandR 1.4 compatible drivers, when we dock the laptop to the external monitors, it all just works right?
-Well, ... not really.

-Here are the issues I see in Gnome Ubuntu 14.04:
+Hopefully this just works for you, but for me when using Gnome Ubuntu 14.04 I saw the following issues:

-  1. Driving more than 2 displays causes the displays to go screwy at login, so after each login I have to open the Displays control-panel and re-configure.
+  1. Driving more than 2 displays caused the displays to go screwy at login, so that after each login I had to open the Displays control-panel and re-configure.
-  2. Rendering to monitors connected via ports controlled by the Nvidia GPU is unusably slow, with visual artifacts being left around as windows are moved.
+  2. Rendering to monitors connected via ports controlled by the Nvidia GPU was unusably slow, with visual artifacts being left around as windows were moved.
-  3. Displays connected via Nvidia controlled ports can't be made the primary desktop, which for me means that the primary desktop can't be a monitor connected via DVI, but must instead be the laptop display or a monitor connected via VGA (this is a big issue for Gnome 3 users such as myself).
+  3. Displays connected via Nvidia controlled ports couldn't be made the primary desktop, which for me meant that the primary desktop couldn't be a monitor connected via DVI, but instead had to be the laptop display or a monitor connected via VGA (this is a big issue for Gnome 3 users such as myself).

 I was able to work around the first issue by choosing 'System Default' at the next login, instead of 'GNOME'.
-The second problem was solved by chance however; a colleague of mine at work who also uses Linux on our work laptops noticed that Fedora 19 works properly, and that Fedora 20 and 21 have the same problem I see (see [this excellent blog](http://negativo17.org/complex-setup-with-nvidia-optimus-nouveau-prime-on-fedora-20/) for example).
-And, since Fedora 19 has continued to receive kernel updates over time (it's currently on 3.14), we realized that the problem was caused by Gnome 3.10, and have [raised a bug](https://bugzilla.gnome.org/show_bug.cgi?id=739865).

-I've also verified this by installing Ubuntu 13.04, which doesn't have this problem, but has problems of its own, and found this [Gnome 3.10 Multi-monitor artifact bug](https://bbs.archlinux.org/viewtopic.php?pid=1334330), which is very similar, but not quite the same.
-Given that Gnome 3.10 is the first version of Gnome that has code to support Wayland, it's possibly as a result of that.

-For me, there is also a [regression in Ubuntu 14.10](https://bugs.launchpad.net/ubuntu/+bug/1388647) that means I can't even begin to test things to see if the situation has improved there, which is a shame since Ubuntu 14.10 includes [Nouveau 1.0.11](http://www.phoronix.com/scan.php?page=news_item&px=MTc3ODA), which includes 2D hardware acceleration and numerous bug fixes.

-So, right now, AFAICT, if you want to drive 4 displays using an off the shelf Linux distribution, then you are limited to Fedora 19!
-And so, although Optimus Prime is the only option for supporting multiple monitors, it doesn't actually seem to work well enough in any of the more recent Linux distributions.
+As described above, I was able to improve the second problem by running Gnome 3.8, but was only able to achieve a truly usable experience with Fedora 19 (Again, YMMV).
+Finally, I solved the third issues by disabling the 'Workspaces only on primary display' option in Gnome Tweak Tool, so that the primary display became of less importance.

 ### VGA Switcheroo